 |Temperature||200 °C / 390 °F||250-300 °C / 480-570 °F||450 °C / 840 °F|

 Many properties of metal oxide film resistors are similar to metal film resistors.
 For basic use, metal film and metal oxide film are currently the predominant resistor types.
 Compared to carbon film, the prices are just as low.
-Only for dissipation values above 1 watt combined with reasonable stability, the carbon film resistors are still more cost efficient.
+For applications where the power dissipation requirements are above 1 W and reasonable stability is required, carbon film resistors are more cost efficient than metal oxide film resistors.

 Metal oxide film resistors were the first alternatives to carbon composition resistors.
-They were in the past easier to manufacture than metal film resistors.
-Nowadays however, their numbers decrease and they are less and less available.
+They used to be easier to manufacture than metal film resistors.
+Nowadays however, their use has decreased, and they have become less commonly used.